openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/onnx_specific/Convert_YOLACT.md

 ```
 3. Save and close the file.

-## Convert YOLACT Model to the IR
+## Convert YOLACT Model to the Intermediate Representation (IR) format

 **Step 1**.
 Clone the GitHub repository and check out the commit:

-1. Clone the YOLACT reposirory:
+1. Clone the YOLACT repository:
 ```sh
 git clone https://github.com/dbolya/yolact
 ```